-Following Board approval, OCTA will notify local agencies of the call, which is anticipated to commence March 12, 2018.
-During the call, staff will offer two workshops, tentatively scheduled for March and April 2018, and one-on-one meetings by appointment to assist local agencies with the application process.
-Applications would be due to OCTA on or before May 18, 2018, and staff will return to the Board with programming recommendations by late summer 2018.
+Upon Board approval of the staff recommendations, OCTA will notify local agencies of the call, which is anticipated to commence March 11, 2019.
+During the call, staff will offer a workshop, tentatively scheduled for March or April 2019, and one-on-one meetings by appointment to assist local agencies with the application process.
+Applications will be due to OCTA on or before May 9, 2019, and staff will return to the Board with final programming recommendations by late summer 2019.
+Upon Board approval of final programming recommendations, funds will become available to the selected projects.